tsekovTriesCoding/JavaBasicsFebruary2023/README.md

 # Java-Basics-February-2023
-Repository with different basic problems(conditional statements,for loop,while loop,etc.) for Java.
+Repository with different basic problems(conditional statements,for loop,while loop,etc.) for Java,from Softuni.